BloemGamer/advent-of-code/README.md

 I started this year because of this year had some intcode puzzles, and I wanted to try them.

+## 2021

+I started this year to begin do python, some of the days will be done with C/C++ because I wanted to.

 ## 2022

 I started this year to begin learning python, some of the days will be done with C/C++ because I wanted to.